Mali Energy Information

 AER ("Agence des Energies Renouvelables") is the national agency in charge of renewables.

-The National Action Plan for Renewable Energies PANER (2015-2030) aims to raise the share of grid-connected renewable energies in the installed capacity to 58% by 2030, with 1416 MW of renewable capacity (including medium and large hydropower and 528 MW of solar).
+The National Action Plan for Renewable Energies PANER (2015-2030) aims to raise the share of grid-connected renewables in the installed capacity to 58% by 2030, with 1416 MW of renewables (including medium and large hydropower and 528 MW of solar).